 It has also spent the last 40 years honing its dealers’ craft.
 Approximately 2.5 to 3 lakh deliveries are made daily by Asian Paints, and trucks visit dealers four times a day.

 Product Marketing Strategy of Asian Paints

 Asian Paints places a great emphasis on producing decorative, high-quality products.
 Its primary offering is painted for industrial use.
 In addition, they offer residential painting products and services.

-Asian Paints doesn’t just produce goods for one type of customer; instead, it uses sophisticated marketing techniques to reach specific audiences.
+Asian Paints doesn’t just produce goods for one type of customer but uses sophisticated marketing techniques to reach specific audiences.
 Below, we’ve outlined the kinds of customers who would benefit most from its specialized offerings:

 Customers on a tight budget are the ones Apcolite, tractor distemper, and tractor emulsion are aiming for.

 The premium market is Asian Paints Royale’s primary focus.

 In addition to its other offerings, the company sells paints, primers, putties, and sealants.
 This is why Asian Paints offers comprehensive painting services, including the necessary equipment.